 Candidates highlighted three major pain points during the recruitment process:

 Lengthy Applications Forms – 37% of candidates.
 Keep it short and sweet – lengthy application forms/process is a major barrier to conversation.
 Could some questions be saved for a face to face interview instead?
 The most in demand candidates are likely to simply go elsewhere.

 Lack of structured feedback:

 - 49% nearly half the 70,000 candidates surveyed revealed that they are rarely or never received any feedback following a job application which puts a negative feel regarding that organisation

-- 46% of candidates said this was the MOST frustrating part of find a job – lack of feedback
+- 46% said this was the MOST frustrating part of find a job – lack of feedback

-- 54% of candidates revealed that they would wait between 1-7 days to hear back following an application before moving on.
+- 54% revealed that they would wait between 1-7 days to hear back following an application before moving on.
 Sadly 34% said they would wait up to 2-3 weeks!